15 Bilingual Books and Resources in English and Spanish for Adults

-For those times when reading in Spanish just isn’t enough, you should try picking up a book that uses parallel text—a format in which Spanish is printed on one page and the English translation is written on the next page.
+A great way to ease into reading in Spanish is by picking up a book that uses parallel text—a format in which Spanish is printed on one page and the English translation is written on the next page.

 This will allow you to get the reading practice you need in Spanish and quickly get answers when you can’t seem to figure out the corresponding word or phrase in English.

-Here are a few books and resources to help you get started.
+Here are 15 books and resources to help you get started.